Booking on the website

 BravoNext SA (part of lastminute.com group) is registered under the ATOL number 11082 in the UK.

 You will be protected under the ATOL scheme when you book a flight and accommodation as part of the same booking via our City Break/Flight + Hotel booking path (see our City Break/Flight + Hotel Booking Terms and Conditions).
-You will also be protected under the ATOL scheme when you make a Flight booking (for a flight into, or out of, the UK) and then make a separate Hotel booking (either on the same day, the previous day, or the next day).
+You will also be protected under the ATOL scheme when you book a flight and a rental of car as part of the same booking via our Flight booking path.
 Please see our Flight Booking Terms and Conditions) for further information.

 When you make an ATOL protected booking with us you will receive an ATOL Certificate.
 This lists what is financially protected, where you can get information on what this means for you and who to contact if things go wrong.
 If you do not receive an ATOL Certificate then your booking will not be ATOL protected.
 It you do receive an ATOL Certificate but all the parts of your trip are not listed on it, those parts will not be ATOL protected.